teoportase/BOOMbox/README.md

 - a sleeping Kirby,
 - a simple animation of Kirby singing "La la la!".

 The first message is a loading message as the connection process begins.
-The second and third usually for a split second and are in relation to the way the device communicates with our web application.
+The second and third usually appear for a split second and are in relation to the way the device communicates with our web application.
 The device connects to a specified WiFi network and an MQTT broker.
 It "listens" for any commands that come from the web application.
 When the sleeping Kirby appears on screen, you are ready to play songs!
 Kirby "sings" by animating his mouth to open and close, as well as add the "La la la!" text to help with the illusion of singing.
 The animation plays for every note of the song.

 For more information about how to use the application, check out the user manual on the Wiki page.